tjd08a/open-catalog-webform/README.md

     ]
 ```
 * **"Required"**: A list of objects where each object has a key that is a schema type, and its value is a list of input fields of that schema that must have non-blank values.
-  * To add a new schema, copy of paste a **Required** object to the list, change the key to the new schema type.
+  * To add a new schema, copy and paste a **Required** object to the list, change the key to the new schema type.
   * To add new required input fields for a schema, add the input/field name to the list.
 ```
 "Required":[